Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-Our proposed decision rule engages with justifications commonly employed in statistical decision theory.
-As we show in Figure \ref{fig:largeheatmap}, our decision varies systematically with the data.
+We justify our maximum likelihood estimates with justifications commonly employed in statistical decision theory, starting with the justification that our estimates vary systematically with the data, as we show in Figure \ref{fig:largeheatmap}.
 One challenge with statistical decision criteria such as minimax and minimax regret is that researchers have shown instances in which they yield rules that do not vary with the data \citep*{schlag2003, manski2004, hirano2009, stoye2009}.
 In his influential introduction to statistical decision theory, \citet*{ferguson1967} recognizes that because maximum likelihood rules vary with the data, they are “reasonable” because they are better than “just guessing.”
 “However,” he continues, “decision theory, as developed here, is devoted to the problem of finding optimal rules, so that we do not refer to maximum likelihood estimates [...] unless they turn out naturally to be optimal in some sense.”

-He goes on to claim that “because of the basic theorem of decision theory,” which he refers to as the complete class theorem, “in general, every really good decision rule is practically Bayes.”
-In Section \ref{sec:bayes}, we further justify our decision rule as Bayes optimal under the appropriate conditions.
-The Bayes optimality of our rule enables us to make important claims.
-Specifically, it implies that our rule is admissible---that is, there is no alternative rule that performs at least as well for all possible joint distributions of potential outcomes, and strictly better for some \citep*{ferguson1967}.
+In \ref{sec:A_bayes}, we further justify our maximum likelihood estimates as Bayes optimal under the appropriate conditions, which advances Bayesian decision theory \citep*{chamberlain2011} by incorporating the design-based likelihood.
+Bayes optimality implies that our rule is admissible---that is, there is no alternative rule that performs at least as well for all possible joint distributions of potential outcomes, and strictly better for some \citep*{ferguson1967}.
 Furthermore, it ensures that our rule cannot be bested in a betting framework \citep*{freedman1969}.
-It also allows us to quantify the relative losses from suboptimal rules, including a rule that places equal probability on all numbers of defiers within the Fr\'{e}chet bounds, and a rule that assumes monotonicity, as we do in Section \ref{sec:bayes}.
+The Bayesian interpretation of our estimates facilitates our auxiliary construction of credible sets on the joint distribution of potential outcomes in Table \ref{tab:auxiliary}, providing an exact Bayesian alternative to classical asymptotic inference on Fr\'{e}chet bounds \citep*{manski1992, horowitz2000, tamer2004, jun2023} and the number of defiers within the Fr\'{e}chet bounds \citep*{imbens2004}.